ElucidataInc/polly-docs/docs/index.md

 ![PollyCLI](./img/Introduction/PollyCLI.png) <!-- <center>**Figure 5.** Sample metadata mapping file</center> -->

-Once logged in, the user does not get automatically logged out and will have to log out manually with the command to log out.
+Once logged in, you do not get automatically logged out and will have to log out manually with the command to log out.

 ##Navigating through the platform